AsymptoticGames/asymptotic-monogame-framework/README.md

 In Visual Studio

  - SettingsManager.cs
    - Change folderName variable from "AsymptoticMonoGameFramework" to "GameName"
    - Change fileName variable from "asymptotic-monogame-framework-settings.dat" to "game-name-settings.dat"
  - Right-click Solution 'AsymptoticMonoGameFramework' -> Rename -> "GameName"
  - Right-click AsymptoticMonoGameFramework project -> Rename -> "GameName"
  - Right-click GameName project (same as previous point, but now renamed) -> Properties -> Application
    - Assembly name -> "GameName"
    - Default namespace -> "GameName"
    - Click Assembly Information
      - Change all values here to whatever you want them to be
+   - You can also change the icon for the game here by uploading a new icon.ico image
    - In Publish tab, you can change the publishing folder location if you'd like
  - Edit -> Find and Replace -> Find in Files -> Replace in Files tab
    - Find what: "namespace AsymptoticMonoGameFramework"
    - Replace with: "namespace GameName"

 ## Possible Errors